-Adjunct Professor and Director, Homeland and National Security Law Program
+Adjunct Professor, NSI Founder, and Director, National Security Law & Policy Program

 - Email: Send an email

 3301 Fairfax Dr.

 Arlington, VA 22201

 Jamil N. Jaffer currently serves as the Founder of National Security Institute and as an Adjunct Professor of Law and Director of the National Security Law & Policy Program at the Antonin Scalia Law School at George Mason University, where he teaches classes on counterterrorism, intelligence, surveillance, cybersecurity, and other national security matters.
 Jamil is also a Visiting Fellow at the Hoover Institution, is affiliated with Stanford University’s Center for International Security and Cooperation, and recently served as a clerk to Justice Neil M. Gorsuch of the United States Supreme Court.